androb/deliverables/interviewplaybook/examples/infra-engineer/job-description.md

-# Job Description
+## Job Description

-## Infrastructure Software Engineer
+**Y Combinator - Infrastructure Software Engineer**

-### Location
-San Francisco Bay Area

-### Type
-Full time

-### Department
-Software

-### About
-Innovate Accelerator is a prominent startup incubator for visionary entrepreneurs.
-Established in 2005, Innovate Accelerator has funded over 4,000 startups, including notable names like CloudStay, DataBox, PaymentStream, ForumSphere, InstantCart, QuickDelivery, and CryptoConnect.
-Presently, Innovate Accelerator has cultivated the most influential startup community globally, providing an array of products and programs to assist founders throughout their company’s lifespan.

-### Job Description
-Innovate Accelerator is on the lookout for an Infrastructure Software Engineer to oversee and enhance our software’s shared infrastructure.
-Our team, comprising around 15 Product Engineers, develops Innovate Accelerator’s software products.
-These products, crafted in Ruby on Rails, operate on CloudWise services.
-Our team’s role is to furnish a platform that allows our Product Engineers to focus less on infrastructure concerns.
+Y Combinator is seeking an Infrastructure Software Engineer who will help manage and evolve the shared infrastructure that our software runs on.
+We have a team of approximately 15 Product Engineers who develop YC’s software products.
+Those products are developed in Ruby on Rails and run in AWS.
+Our team’s job is to provide a platform so our Product Engineers don’t have to think (as much) about infrastructure.

-The ideal candidate will possess extensive experience in troubleshooting and developing across a diverse stack.
-They should be conversant in topics like HTTP caching, CloudWise security groups, Rails framework customization, addressing n+1 queries in Active Record, CSRF protection, and React components.
+The ideal candidate will have experience debugging and developing a very broad stack.
+They’re comfortable talking about HTTP caching, AWS security groups, Rails monkey patching, n+1 queries in Active Record, CSRF protection, and React components.

-Enjoy the perks of a prosperous company – competitive pay, outstanding benefits including fully-covered health plans, and unlimited vacation time – all while being part of a small, agile, and impactful team.
+Enjoy the many perks of working for a successful company – competitive salary and excellent benefits including fully-paid health care benefits and unlimited vacation – while working on a small, fast-moving and high-impact team.

 In your first month, you might:

-* Transition a Rails application from Capistrano and EC2 to Docker and ECS
+- Migrate a Rails application from Capistrano and EC2 to Docker and ECS
-* Update one of our applications to a newer version of Postgres or Rails
+- Upgrade one of our applications to a newer version of Postgres or Rails
-* Shift more of our CloudWise infrastructure to Terraform
+- Move more of our AWS infrastructure into Terraform
-* Optimize our use of Webpack and JavaScript for enhanced developer productivity and quicker deployments
+- Simplify our use of Webpack and Javascript for both developer productivity and faster deployments
-* Develop shared infrastructure for managing email subscriptions and unsubscriptions across multiple product teams
+- Create shared infrastructure to help manage email subscriptions and unsubscribes across 5 different product teams
-* Address and resolve bug bounty reports
+- Triage and respond to bug bounty reports
-* Collaborate with external security experts for a comprehensive penetration test on our applications
+- Work with outside security auditors to run a penetration test against our applications

-Key Responsibilities:
+**Key Responsibilities:**

-* Provide a reliable and modern platform for application deployment
+- Provide a stable modern platform for our applications to be deployed to
-* Ensure the security of our applications and data
+- Keep our applications and data secure
-* Enhance our developer tools and experiences for rapid product deployment by the Innovate Accelerator Software Team
+- Improve our developer experience and tools so the YC Software Team can ship product updates quickly
-* Assist in resolving performance issues in our web applications
+- Help debug performance issues in our web applications
-* Develop and maintain shared Ruby on Rails and TypeScript code for various Innovate Accelerator applications
+- Ship Ruby on Rails and TypeScript code that is shared among multiple YC applications

-Skills:
+**Skills:**

-* Proficiency in developing and debugging MVC web applications.
-Our stack includes Ruby on Rails, Postgres, and React.
-Familiarity with these specific technologies is a plus but not mandatory
+- You know how to develop and debug MVC web applications.
+We use Ruby on Rails, Postgres, and React, but don’t worry if you haven’t used those specific technologies before
-* Experience in deploying and managing applications using CloudWise and Docker
+- You know how to deploy and run applications with AWS and Docker
-* Skilled in using Terraform for infrastructure modifications

-Experience:
+- You use Terraform to make infrastructure changes

+**Experience:**

-* At least 5 years of experience in developing and deploying web applications
+- You have at least 5 years of experience developing and deploying web applications
-* Deep familiarity with the CloudWise platform, especially ECS, RDS, IAM, and CloudWatch
+- You are deeply familiar with the AWS platform specifically ECS, RDS, IAM, and CloudWatch

-*Location*: Innovate Accelerator’s headquarters are in the SF Bay Area, with a work-from-home option or office locations in San Francisco and Mountain View, CA. Candidates must reside in the SF Bay Area or be open to relocation.
+**Location:** YC is headquartered in the SF Bay Area with employees working from home or from our offices in San Francisco and Mountain View, CA. Candidates must live in the SF Bay Area or be willing to relocate.

-*Compensation*: $130,000 to $270,000 + bonus (based on skills and experience).
+**Compensation:** $130,000 to $270,000 + bonus (depending on skills and experience).

-*Benefits*: Comprehensive benefits package including medical, vision, and dental plans, infertility coverage, STD/LTD, life insurance, transit benefits, flexible spending account, health savings account, 401(k) + 4% match, generous parental leave, paid holidays, and a flexible paid time off policy.
+**Benefits:** Our full benefits package includes medical, vision, and dental plans, infertility benefit, STD/LTD, life insurance, commuter benefits, flexible spending account, health savings account, 401(k) + 4% matching, generous parental leave, paid holidays and flexible paid time off policy.

-*Work Authorization*: This position does not offer work authorization/visa sponsorship.
+**Work Authorization:** This position does not support work authorization/visa sponsorship.

-Innovate Accelerator considers all qualified applicants regardless of their criminal histories, in alignment with federal, state, and local laws including San Francisco’s Fair Chance Ordinance.
-Innovate Accelerator is dedicated to protecting job applicants' personal information privacy, in compliance with the California Consumer Privacy Act.
-The privacy policy of ApplyHub, Inc., the hiring platform used by Innovate Accelerator, oversees such data collection and is available for review.
+Y Combinator considers qualified applicants with criminal histories, consistent with applicable federal, state, and local law including San Francisco’s Fair Chance Ordinance.
+Y Combinator is committed to protecting the privacy of the personal information of job applicants and complying with the California Consumer Privacy Act.
+The privacy policy of Ashby, Inc., the hiring platform used by Y Combinator, governs the collection of such data.